cortex-js/cortexjs.io/docs/mathfield/12-customizing.md

 <Intro>
 The appearance and behavior of the mathfield is highly customizable.

-In this section we'll go over some of the ways you can customize the mathfield.
+In this section we'll go over some of the ways a mathfield can be customized.
 </Intro>

 ## Styling